AstroNvim/docs/src/content/docs/configuration/v4_migration.md

 ::: note

 **Recommended reading**: for each plugin there is a link to example configuration.
-These configurations are full of documentation!
+These configurations are full of documentation and can help guide your migration!

 :::